caseykimble/MechaCar_Statistical_Analysis/README.md

 <img width="632" alt="Deliverable2_DataFrames" src="https://user-images.githubusercontent.com/105175961/206320675-38d6b3a0-3d8c-4a78-b07c-f22de2c9e061.png">

 The overall performance analysis on suspension coils shows us an average of 1498.78 PSI with a variance of 62.29 which does meet requirements.
 However when we break it down further into Lot 1, Lot 2 and Lot 3, we can see a much larger range in variance.
 Lot 1 and 2 meet requirements with similar means and a variance between 0.98 and 7.47 with low standard deviation, while Lot 3 is driving up the overall total variance at 170.29 and standard deviation at 13.05, which is going to affect overall totals and requirements.
+So overall summary and Lots 1 and 2 meet requirements but Lot 3 does not.

 ## T-Tests on Suspension Coils

 ## Study Design: MechaCar vs Competition